roncampbell/NICAR2018/Intro to R.md

         0.41473971

 This takes a little explaining.
 First let's deal with that c(0.1, 0.2 ...).
-The c() stands for concatenante or combine; it means apply a formula to everything within the parentheses.
+The c() stands for concatenate or combine; it means apply a formula to everything within the parentheses.
 In this case we want the quantile of ForeignPer for all these digits.
 Next, outside the first set of parentheses we've got "na.rm=TRUE"; this is here just in case we have any NA's in the mix.
 And we know that we've got 4 NA's because they showed up in the summary.
-If we did not include the na.rm line, we would get an error message.
+NA's play havoc with statistics; they cannot, repeat cannot, be treated the same as a zero.
+You must explicitly tell R to ignore them.
+That is exactly what the command "na.rm=TRUE" does.

+Finally, let's visualize this with a histogram.
+R packages such as ggplot2 offer dazzling graphics.
+But you can get a good idea of what's going on with the simple tools built into base R.

+        > hist(Immigrants$ForeignPer)